FuelLabs/fuels-rs/docs/src/contributing/contributing.md

-# Contributing To Fuel Rust SDK
+# Contributing to the Fuel Rust SDK

 Thanks for your interest in contributing to the Fuel Rust SDK!

-This document outlines the process for installing dependencies, setting up for development and conventions for contributing.
+This document outlines the process for installing dependencies, setting up for development, and conventions for contributing.`

 If you run into any difficulties getting started, you can always ask questions on our [Discourse](https://forum.fuel.network/).

-# Finding Something to Work On
+# Finding something to work on

-There are many ways in which you may contribute to the project, some of which involve coding knowledge and some which do not.
+You may contribute to the project in many ways, some of which involve coding knowledge and some which do not.
 A few examples include:

 - Reporting bugs
 - Adding new features or bugfixes for which there is already an open issue